uviclibraries/html-css/act-1.md

         <img src="images/act-1/tags.png" alt="tags" style="width:720px;">

     -   It’s good to note that HTML is not case sensitive.
 You could write the body tag as **<BODY>** or even **<BoDy>** and it would work.
 However, it’s best practice to keep to the same pattern so if you choose to capitalize, capitalize uniformly.
     -   Although our page is empty we can still open it in our browser.
 First thing we need to do is save the changes we’ve made.
-Under “File”, “Save”.
+Under “**File**”, click “**Save**”.
 Now open the file by double clicking “about.html” in your “html_workshop” folder.
 This should open a browser with nothing on the page.

     <img src="images/act-1/save-tags.gif" alt="save present tags" style="width:720px;">